 Regarding the micronutrient content, almond is high in vitamin E, magnesium, and potassium, while coconut is high in iron.

 In summary, almond flour is lower in carbs, higher in protein, and higher in fats than coconut flour.
+However, that doesn't necessarily mean it is better for keto, as we will see below.

 We now know the nutritional differences between them.
 But are there other distinctions?
 Do they vary in baking, taste, or cost?